Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We consider a finite-time optimal control problem for driving the control parameters of discrete-state systems from the initial to the final value, such that the EPR for driving is minimised.
-Building upon the `minimum action principle' (MinAP), we propose a framework for the generalized finite-time optimal control (GFTOC).
-The `minimum action principle' allows for a variational formulation of the finite-time optimal control problem.
-To solve this problem, we develope a two-step solution.
-In the first step, assuming slow driving, we solve the slow driving optimal control problem by exploiting the Riemannian geometry induced in the manifold of control parameters.
-This approach unifies and generalizes the thermodynamic geometry and the OMTT for fEQ systems.
-Then, the dissipation-minimizing optimal paths are obtained by the geodesic, the minimum-distance path on the Riemannian manifold.
+We consider a finite--time optimal control problem for driving the control parameters of discrete-state systems from an initial to a final value, such that the driving EPR is minimised.
+Building upon the minimum action principle (MinAP), we propose the generalized finite--time optimal control (GFTOC) framework.
+MinAP allows for a variational formulation of the finite--time optimal control problem.
+To solve this problem, we develop a two-step solution.
+In the first step, assuming slow driving, we solve the slow--driving optimal control problem by exploiting the Riemannian geometry induced in the manifold of control parameters.
+This approach unifies and generalizes thermodynamic geometry and optimal transport theory for fEQ systems.
+The dissipation-minimizing optimal paths are then obtained via the geodesic, the minimum-distance path on the Riemannian manifold.

-In the second step, we investigate the possibility of discontinuous endpoint jumps in the optimal protocol by relaxing the assumption of slow driving.
-We utilize the slow-driving geodesic obtained to compute the finite-time geodesic; our analysis reveals an exact mapping between the slow-driving and finite-time optimal control problem.
-This strong and important result allows us to extend the framework of thermodynamic geometry developed for slowly driven systems to systems driven in any finite time.
-Importantly, due to the `minimum action principle', a thermodynamic cost is assigned to the endpoint jumps; this instantaneous dissipation cost at the endpoints is termed a `thermodynamic shock'.
-We analytically prove that it is a model-independent generic mechanism for far-from-equilibrium (fEQ) systems, which reduces the driving dissipation cost.
-Within our framework, discontinuous endpoint jumps in the optimal protocol are a physical manifestation of a `thermodynamic shock', implying that the optimal driven dynamics in finite-time are constrained by thermodynamics.
+In the second step, we investigate the possibility of discontinuous endpoint jumps in the optimal protocol by relaxing the slow--driving assumption.
+We use the slow--driving geodesic to compute the finite--time geodesic; our analysis reveals an exact mapping between the slow--driving and finite--time optimal control problems.
+This strong and important result allows us to extend the framework of thermodynamic geometry, developed for slowly driven systems, to systems driven in any finite time.
+Importantly, due to MinAP, a thermodynamic cost is assigned to the endpoint jumps; this instantaneous dissipation cost at the endpoints is termed a `thermodynamic shock'.
+We analytically prove that it is a model-independent generic mechanism for far-from-equilibrium (fEQ) systems that reduces the driving dissipation cost.
+Within our framework, discontinuous endpoint jumps in the optimal protocol are a physical manifestation of a `thermodynamic shock', implying that the optimally driven dynamics in finite time are constrained by thermodynamics.